 5. Importance of the Sabbath Generally

-This point is more of a personal testimony, but does relate to this issues of Sabbath observance.
+This point is more of personal testimony but does relate to these issues of Sabbath observance.

-I personally now belief that as a New Covenant, Spirit-filled, New Testament and born-again Christian in the twenty-first century, we still need to observe the Sabbath day on the correct day of Saturday.
+I personally now believe that as a New Covenant, Spirit-filled, New Testament and born-again Christian in the twenty-first century, we still need to observe the Sabbath day as the correct day of Saturday.

-God specifically revealed this to me in 2017, which I’m currently preparing notes on this, but in short, I honestly believe that God showed me the significance of this generally.
-This was without first studying scripture and therefore doing it from a sense of duty – it was first revealed to me, and I then saw the reference to in scripture afterwards.
+In short, I honestly believe that God showed me the significance of this in 2017.
+Without first studying scripture and therefore doing it from a sense of duty – it was first revealed to me, and I then saw the scripture reference afterwards.

-Next up, is the point about the mark of the beast loosing our salvation.
+Next up, is the point about the mark of the beast losing our salvation.

-Therefore, the logical conclusion is that Sabbath keeping is a salvation issue here.
-Even though you might be a Christian now, unless you observe the Sabbath you will loose your salvation, therefore grace is now all about works and not faith.
+Therefore, the logical conclusion is that Sabbath-keeping is a salvation issue here.
+Even though you might be a Christian now unless you observe the Sabbath, you will lose your salvation; therefore, grace is now all about works and not faith.

-This links I think to the wider doctrines of the Seventh day Adventist church on say the investigative judgement (with a post here on this) and general following of God’s commandments and principles.
+This links I think to the Seventh-day Adventist church's wider doctrines on saying the investigative judgment and general following of God’s commandments and principles.

 Now in one sense, this claim is right.
-By not following the Sabbath in the End Times according to this understanding of the mark, you will loose your salvation.
+By not following the Sabbath in the End Times according to this understanding of the mark, you will lose your salvation.

-However, what I don’t think is appreciated is that something else will still loose your salvation anyway, if it isn’t this one.
-That’s the nature of the mark, with clear reference to Christians having their name taken out of the book of life, and needing to be overcomers and commandment keepers.
+However, what I don’t think is appreciated is that something else will still lose your salvation anyway if it isn’t this one.
+That’s the nature of the mark, with a clear reference to Christians having their name taken out of the book of life, and needing to be overcomers and commandment keepers.

-So, even if you believe the simple numbers 666 on your head or hands is the mark – this means you will lose you salvation.
+So, even if you believe the simple numbers 666 on your head or hands is the mark – this means you will lose your salvation.

-Or if accepting a chip under your skin is the mark – you will still become a ‘non-Christian’ in that sense.
+Or if accepting a chip under your skin is the mark – you will still become an unbeliever in that sense.

 The mark is a salvation-looser, no matter what it is, period.
-This mark business is certainly the most series of warnings in the whole bible, and something where you can loose your faith.
+This mark business is certainly the most series of warnings in the whole bible and something where you can lose your faith.

 7. No One Has the Mark at the Moment

-This point is really important, and worth bringing in now with some background on the whole subject already covered.
+This point is significant and worth bringing in now with some background on the whole subject covered.

 This mark/seal issue only takes effect at the very end of time.
 It’s in the thick of the final happenings of earth’s history in Revelation just before Christ’s Second Coming.

 Therefore, this ‘mark’ is only applicable at that time.
-It is a specific forcing of circumstances by the beast in those times for people to think or act in a certain way.
+It is a specific forcing of circumstances by the beast at that point for people to think or act in a certain way.

-So, at the moment no one has the mark, or even the sela in that sense.
-It does not exist at all, and it will only take effect in the future whenever that is.
+So, at the moment no one has the mark, or even the seal in that sense (the Holy Spirit generally seals Christians in the meantime).
+It does not exist at all, and it will only take effect in the future, whenever that is.

 As an aside, it may still be going against Gods Commandments and therefore arguably the ‘wrong’ thing to do – but it’s not a mark.

-Putting this another way, there may well be the basis of the mark of the beast already in existence now, and need to observe the Sabbath anyway if this is the correct thing to do.
+Putting this another way, there may well be the basis and potential of the mark of the beast already in existence now, and we may need to observe the Sabbath anyway if this is the correct thing to do.
 So, there is the basis of a mark available now, but the actual mark is not yet in force.

 At the time when the mark does take effect, we’ll all clearly know about it.
-People who don’t accept this cannot trade and buy/sell according to scripture, and reference to the beast at this time killing the saints who don’t toe the line of observance.
+People who don’t accept this cannot trade or buy and sell according to scripture, and reference to the beast at this time killing the saints who don’t toe the line of observance.

-At that time it will be a clear choice with definite consequences that we will all need to make individually – whether it’s false Sabbath keeping, a chip under the skin, or some other ‘thing’.
+It will then become a clear choice with definite consequences that we will all need to make individually – whether it’s false Sabbath-keeping, a chip under the skin, or some other ‘thing’.

 8. The Mark Needs to be Clear

-God is a just God, and not the author of any confusion – with such a serious warning that can loose your salvation, it must surely become more obvious at some point, and need to be a black and white yes or no response amongst such craziness in the word at the time.
+God is a just God, and not the author of any confusion – with such a serious warning that can lose your salvation, it must surely become more obvious at some point and need to be a black-and-white yes-or-no response amongst such craziness in the world at the time.

-Therefore in this context, I have actually come to respect the Seventh day Adventist church for having this claim.
+Therefore, I have actually come to respect the Seventh-day Adventist church for having this claim in this context.
 Instead of shying away from declaring this, quite the opposite – it should be openly proclaimed and debated.

 9. Time Will Help Make Things Clearer

-On the assumption that most Christians will be used to attending a church and treating Sundays as the special day of the week, then there at catastrophic changes to switching to a Saturday.
+On the assumption that most Christians will be used to attending a church and treating Sundays as the special day of the week, there are catastrophic changes to switching to a Saturday.

 Therefore, this can understandably make it too hard and almost impossible.
-And yet, for someone who is new to the faith with no church-going background then picking either a Saturday or Sunday is a lot simpler.
+And yet, for someone new to the faith with no church-going background, then picking either a Saturday or Sunday is a lot simpler.

 But over time this will become easier, and therefore more acceptable.

-As the world becomes a crazier place, and as I’m writing this during the Covid-19 lock-down when no church is open anyway and you can pick whatever day of the week you want, then more flexibility will come to make other choices.
+As the world becomes a crazier place, and as I’m writing this during the Covid-19 lock-down when no church is open anyway, and you can pick whatever day of the week you want, more flexibility will come to make other choices.

 10. There Needs to be Certain Criteria to Prove This

-You see the nature of this beast-mark is that people are forced to do something.
-Within this context, this is more than just suggesting Sundays as the right Sabbath day of the week, but still allowing Saturday observance if people want – it’s forcing people to do this.
+The nature of this beast-mark is that people are forced to do something.
+Within this context, this is more than just suggesting Sundays as the right Sabbath day of the week, and still allowing Saturday observance if people want – it’s forcing people to do this.

-Seventh Day Adventist therefore believe it will be law to not only observe Sundays, but NOT observe Saturdays, failing which you can not trade and even lead to a point of death.
+Therefore, Seventh-Day Adventists believe it will be a law not only to observe Sundays but not observe Saturdays, failing which you can not trade and even lead to the point of death.

 It’s called the National Sunday Law, stemming from the United States of America which most people will say is completely improbable at the moment with the American constitution and involve the first and second amendments being taken away.